-At Venogen we are focused on providing our customers with confidence and assurance that our products are of the utmost quality.
-We achieve this by 3rd testing each new production batch against established specifications.
-In order to maintains transparency with our customers, we disclose all 3rd party test results in our searchable QC database.
+At Venogen, we are focused on providing our customers with confidence and assurance that our products are of the utmost quality.
+We achieve this by having a third party test each new production batch against established specifications.
+In order to maintain transparency with our customers, we disclose all 3rd party test results in our searchable QC database.

-A Certificate of Analysis document consists of a number of chemical tests used for certifying the identity and purity of a chemical.
-A COA document provides the chemical its authenticity.
+A Certificate of Analysis (COA) document consists of a number of chemical tests used for certifying the identity and purity of a chemical.
+A COA document gives the chemical its authenticity.

 A Material Safety Data Sheet (MSDS) contains important information concerning a material’s safe working procedures, potential health effects of exposure to the chemical, and proper material handling.

 Additionally, the document contains hazard evaluations on the use, storage, and handling of the material, what to expect if the recommendations are not followed, and what to do if accidents occur.

 Without these two important documents, it would be impossible to know essential data such as purity, the risks of the material, and how it should be handled safely.

 How does this pertain to the audit process?

 Our company independently audits each product batch produced within our partnering factory in China.
 Furthermore, we conduct frequent on-site auditing of all production facilities four times a year.